 Record of progress and completion of operator training.

 C408.1.2.1 Acceptance of report.
-Buildings, or portions thereof, shall not pass the final mechanical and electrical inspections or obtain a certificate of occupancy, until such time as the code official has received a letter of transmittal from the building owner acknowledging that the building owner has received the Preliminary Commissioning Report.
+Buildings, or portions thereof, shall not be considered acceptable for a final inspection pursuant to Section C104.3 until the code official has received a letter of transmittal from the building owner acknowledging that the building owner or owner’s authorized agent has received the Preliminary Commissioning Report.
 Completion of the Commissioning Compliance Checklist (Figure C408.1.2.1) is deemed to satisfy this requirement.

 C408.1.2.2 Copy of report.
 The code official shall be permitted to require that a copy of the Preliminary Commissioning Report be made available for review by the code official.

 C408.1.3 Documentation requirements.
-The construction documents shall specify that the documents described in this section be provided to the building owner within 90 days of the date of receipt of the certificate of occupancy.
+The construction documents shall specify that the documents described in this section be provided to the building owner or owner’s authorized agent within 90 days of the date of receipt of the certificate of occupancy.

 C408.1.3.1 Record documents.
 Construction documents shall be updated to convey a record of the alterations to the original design.
 Such updates shall include updated mechanical, electrical and control drawings red-lined, or redrawn if specified, that show all changes to size, type and locations of components, equipment and assemblies.